chevcast/shotgun/API Documentation.md

 #### log(text:string, options:object)

-This is a helper function for adding line objects to the lines array on the command response object.
+This is a helper function for adding line objects to the lines array on the command result object.
 You can access this from within your command module and from your consuming application.

 **text** - The line of text to be displayed.